luk036/ellipsoid-method/ell-review.md

    \text{subject to} & x_1 \le k, \\
                      & x_1 > 0, x_2 > 0,
   \end{array}$$ {#eq:profit-max-in-original-form}
-where $p$ represents the market price per unit. $A$ denotes the scale of production, $\alpha$ and $\beta$ are output elasticities, $x_i$ and $v_i$ are the i-th input quantity and output price, and $A x_1^\alpha x_2^\beta$ represents the Cobb-Douglas production function, which is a widely accepted model used to represent the relationship between inputs and outputs in production.
-The quantity of $x_1$ is limited by the constant $k$.
-The aforementioned formulation is not in convex form.
-First, we reformulate the problem as follows:
+where the variable $A$ represents the scale of production, while the variables $\alpha$ and $\beta$ denote output elasticities.
+The $x_i$ and $v_i$ terms refer to the quantity and price of the ith input, respectively.
+The term $A x_1^\alpha x_2^\beta$ is the Cobb-Douglas production function, which is a widely accepted model used to represent the relationship between inputs and outputs in production.
+The quantity of $x_1$ is constrained by the constant $k$.
+Please be advised that the aforementioned formulation is not in convex form.
+To begin, we will reformulate the problem as follows:

 $$\begin{array}{ll}
     \text{maximize}   & \gamma, \\